EslamAly65/Titanic---Machine-Learning-from-Disaster---Kaggle-Competition/README.md

 In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

 ## Following this code I have:
-.
-Gathered the data
+- Gathered the data
-.
-Cleaned the data
+- Cleaned the data
-.
-Split the data into train and test sets
+- Split the data into train and test sets
-.
-Applied several alogorithms to predict the sales
+- Applied several alogorithms to predict the sales

-After that, I submitted the best result which granted me 0.7799 based on accuracy.
+After that, I submitted the best result which granted me a score of 0.7799 based on accuracy.